yiwuen/Simple-Java-Game-Library/README.md

 2. Create a new Java Project and set the .jar file in the build path > classpath
 3. Create a main class.
 Paste the following code to create a simple window:

+### Creating a simple window
+1. Inside of the main class, paste the following code:
 ```
 public class Test extends Application {